HSE-LAMBDA/ai4material_design/README.md

 ```
 ## Rolos demo
 ### Environment
-Follow the first section.
+Follow the corresponding section.
 If something is missing, please help us by adding it to `pyproject.toml`.
+CatBoost is not available for Python 3.11, but they [plan](https://github.com/catboost/catboost/issues/2213) to ship it before 03.02.2023.
 ### Get the data
 ```
-dvc pull processed-low-density processed-high-density experiments/combined_mixed_weighted_test experiments/MoS2_V2
+dvc pull processed-low-density processed-high-density datasets/experiments/combined_mixed_weighted_test datasets/experiments/MoS2_V2
 dvc pull -R trials
 ```
 ### Run the experiments